by Sarah Arrow

 Here’s what I recommend

 - Danny Brown and Sam Fiorella’s Influence Marketing

 - Flipnosis: The Art of Split Second Persuasion – Kevin Dutton

 - Webs of influence by Nathalie Nahai

 Having this information to hand makes interaction with your influencers easier, and beneficial to all of your social media marketing activities.

 Blogging an issue for you?
 Social media not quite working how it should be?
-I started out as a transport blogger for a same day courier company, and grew into a kick-ass blog coach as well as creator of Birds on the Blog (listed 3 times by Forbes as a top 100 website for women).
+I started out as a transport blogger for a same day courier company, and grew into a kick-ass blog coach as well as creator (listed 3 times by Forbes as a top 100 website for women).